 5. Don’t stand on the left side of escalators

-Unlike some other cultures, the French are very selective as to whom they admit into their personal lives.
-If it takes a long time to truly befriend a French person, it takes even longer to achieve a level of comfort where they will even slightly erase their personal space.
+Unlike some other cultures, it takes a long time to truly befriend a French person.
+The French are very selective as to who they’ll admit into their personal lives and where they’ll reach a level of comfort where they will even slightly reduce their personal space.
 That is, not counting les bises – the air-kisses – that the French will generously use to greet every acquaintance.

 7. Turn down the volume